bigfix/developer.bigfix.com/site/reference/types/bes-property.md

 # evaluation period of &lt;bes property&gt; : time interval

-Returns the &amp;lt;time interval&amp;gt; that controls how frequently clients will submit reports for the specified property.
+Returns the &lt;time interval&lt; that controls how frequently clients will submit reports for the specified property.

 # id of &lt;bes property&gt; : ( integer, integer, integer )